neoxia/apoyo/docs/vuepress/guide/ioc/getting-started.md

 - Typedi
 - etc...

 However, very few DI solutions exist that are fully type-safe and easy to use.
+This solution also completely forgoes decorators to achieve higher type-safeness and better decoupling by encouraging the use of abstractions.

 <!-- ### Vocabulary